Party of Nationalists (Iceland): History

 Adopting some of the militaristic trappings of fascism, the party organised a number of marching squads which paraded on May 1 carrying both the Icelandic flag and the swastika.
 Members dressed in grey shirts and wore armbands decorated with a red swastika.
 The party produced a newspaper Ísland (Iceland) and a periodical Mjölnir (named after Thor's hammer), although they did not adopt the führerprinzip associated with Nazism as the movement had four different leaders in its brief life.

 The Party of Nationalists failed to gain representation, except on the University of Iceland Student Council, where they held one seat for four years running.
 They did, however, gain attention in 1936 when they obtained a copy of the diary of the Minister of Finance and published details in Ísland.
 The party offices were raided by police and a number of leading members arrested, although ultimately there were no convictions.
-In general, however, they did not enjoy widespread support at any point in their existence, despite wide admiration for Nazi Germany in the island.
-This was reflected in their electoral performances, with the party gaining 0.7% of the vote in the 1934 election and 0.2% in 1937.
+In general, however, they did not enjoy widespread support at any point in their existence This was reflected in their electoral performances, with the party gaining 0.7% of the vote in the 1934 election and 0.2% in 1937.
 Their best result was 2.8% in the 1934 municipal elections in Reykjavik.

 The party, which never had more than 450 members, began to decline after the arrests.
 The marching squads appeared for the last time in 1938, whilst the 1939 Aims of the Party of Nationalists was their last major publication, apart from sporadic issues of Island.
-They organised a debating club in Reykjavík during the winter of 1939-1940 although it had no impact and the party generally only met in local cells from then on.
+They organised a debating club in Reykjavík during the winter of 1939–1940 although it had no impact and the party generally only met in local cells from then on.
 Following the invasion of Iceland in 1940 the group was largely suppressed by the occupying Allies.
 The party was formally disbanded in 1944 when German defeat looked inevitable.